hyperledger-labs/splice/docs/src/sv_operator/sv_helm.rst

 Configuring your CometBft node
 ------------------------------

 Every SV node also deploys a CometBft node.
-This node must be configured to join the existing Canton network BFT chain.
+This node must be configured to join the existing Global Synchronizer BFT chain.
 To do that, you first must generate the keys that will identify the node.

 .. note::